 Solar power dependency is rapidly increasing, as more people and industries rely on different solar technologies for power, such as solar panels.
-In the present, solar panels are able to supply a large amount of energy for a household’s necessities, allowing for self sustainability after a short period of time from installment.
+In the present, solar panels are able to supply a large amount of energy for a household’s necessities, allowing for self-sustainability after a short period of time after being installed.
 Moreover, solar power has been recently implemented into transportation, with the development of solar powered automobiles, and expanding to public transportation, air transportation and marine transportation.

 Solar Panels for Boats